British Airways faces $230 million fine for customer data theft

 British Airways is facing a nearly $230 million fine after the personal data of 500,000 customers was stolen online last year.

-The UK’s Information Commissioner’s Office blamed the breach on the company’s “poor security arrangements” in a Monday statement, unveiling what would be a record fine under the European Union’s landmark new privacy rule called the General Data Protection Regulation.
+The United Kingdom’s Information Commissioner’s Office blamed the breach on the company’s “poor security arrangements” in a Monday statement, unveiling what would be a record fine under the European Union’s new landmark privacy rule called the General Data Protection Regulation.

 The hack began in June 2018 when customer traffic to the British Airways website was diverted to a fake Web page and personal data was hacked, including customers’ names, addresses, log in information, payment cards and travel booking details.
 British Airways disclosed the breach in September.